Dagmar Enkelmann: National parliament and regional parliament

-At the 2005 general election Dagmar Enkelmann returned to the National Parliament ("Bundestag").
+At the 2005 general election Enkelmann returned to the National Parliament ("Bundestag").
 She served as Parliamentary Party Manager ("Chief Whip") for Die Linke between 2005 and 2013.
 In order to avoid the distortions arising in wholly constituency based systems, the German electoral system allocates some seats on a list basis, shared between the parties according to their overall vote shares.
 In 2005 Enkelmann was elected because her name was sufficiently high up on the regional PDS party list.
 In the Bundestag she became a member of the chamber's Council of Elders, also serving on the committee for election verification, parliamentary immunity and procedure.
 In the 2009 general election she stood successfully as a "direct candidate" for the Barnim II electoral district.
 However, in the 2013 general election, when she stood for re-election in the same constituency, she lost out to the CDU candidate, Hans-Georg von der Marwitz.
 Unlike von der Marwitz, Enkelmann had rejected the idea of simultaneously having her name placed on her party list as insurance against not securing direct election in the Barnim constituency, and accordingly in 2013 she left the Bundestag for a second time.

-On 26 February 2010 Dagmar Enkelmann was one of a large number of PDS Bundestag members to be expelled from the chamber during a debate on prolonging German military involvement in Afghanistan.
+On 26 February 2010, Enkelmann was one of a large number of PDS Bundestag members to be expelled from the chamber during a debate on prolonging German military involvement in Afghanistan.
 This arose from members standing up in the chamber and holding up to the cameras placards which showed names of victims of the Kunduz air attack.
 The proposal of Bundestag president Norbert Lammert that the excluded members should be permitted to participate in the vote at the end of the debate was nevertheless followed.

-It became known in January 2012 that Dagmar Englemann was one of 27 Bundestag members from Die Linke (party) placed under surveillance by the security authorities.
+It became known in January 2012 that Enkelmann was one of 27 Bundestag members from Die Linke placed under surveillance by the security authorities.
 The surveillance drew criticism and condemnation from across the political spectrum.

 Other appointments

-Since 1998 Dagmar Enkelmann has been a local council member for the municipality of Bernau bei Berlin, and in this capacity a member of the local development agency.
+Since 1998 Enkelmann has been a local council member for the municipality of Bernau bei Berlin, and in this capacity a member of the local development agency.

 She has also, since November 2008, been an alternate for Jan Korte in the third board of parliamentary trustees of the "Bundesstiftung Aufarbeitung", a federal agency mandated with helping Germany come to terms with the East German dictatorship.

-Personal
+Personal life

-Dagmar Enkelmann married her longstanding life-partner, the meteorologist, Bernd Jaiser in 2005.
+Enkelmann married her longstanding life-partner, meteorologist Bernd Jaiser, in 2005.
 It was her third marriage.
 She has three recorded children, born in 1976, 1981 and 1989.
 Since 2013 she has had four grandchildren.